Alenael/Dx2DB/README.md

 # Dx2DB
-Databases for Dx2 for anyone to use
+Databases and images from Dx2 for anyone to use in a project.